theovidal/ml-tests/README.md

 - Cleaning and visualizing structured data, text, images, timeseries
 - Explainability of a model

+I compiled all theoretical notions I learned on a [single Notion page](https://theovld.fr/l/apprentissage) (in French only for the moment).

 ## My projects around ML

 - [Beta project](https://github.com/theovidal/beta-project): using AI for rock climbing, for instance predicting route grades or generating new routes